CrystleSequeira/BrainStation-Capstone/README.md

-## Use of NLP and supervised learning to predict wine scores from wine descriptions
+## Use of NLP and supervised learning to predict wine scores

 Original dataset is taken from [Kaggle](https://www.kaggle.com/zynicide/wine-reviews)

+This is my final capstone project for the [BrainStation](https://brainstation.io/) Data Science Diploma Program that I completed in Winter 2020.

 #### Problem Statement:
 Predicting how a wine will perform and understanding why that wine performs can be beneficial for consumers and sellers of wine.
 For example, a winemaker might want to gain insights into why their pinot noir is rated higher ¬than their chardonnay.
 As well, wine distributers might want to make profitable decisions like is it worth it to invest in an expensive wine and will this wine sell.
 To delve into these questions, I created a predictive model to target wine scores and analyzed a dataset that includes the geography of the wine, price, description, variety, and vintage.